jpetitcolas/jpetitcolas.github.com/_posts/2013-03-23-configuring-sublime-text-2-for-web-development.md

 Not a lot to say here.
 I just use development standards, removing all unneccessary spaces and using 4 spaces instead of a tab.

-I also hide the right minimap (I never found any utility to that) and hide menubar (still accessible by pressing Alt) to get as less distraction as possible when going to fullscreen (F11).
+I also hide the right minimap (I never found any utility to that) and menubar (still accessible by pressing Alt) to get as less distraction as possible when going to fullscreen (F11).
 You can do it in the menu `View`.
 However, it seems menu can not be hidden in Linux version.
 At least, I did not find any solution.

 ## Configuring your project

-My files are located on a virtual Linux machine (to use the power of Git command line) and my Sublime Text is on my Windows host.
+As previously said, my files are located on a virtual Linux machine (to use the power of Git command line) and my Sublime Text is on my Windows host.
 To manipulate my sources, I am using a Samba share.
 As a result, communication is sometimes really slow when dealing with a high number of items.
 Especially on Sublime Text.

 When I work on a Symfony2 application, external bundles represent a huge part of the project content.
 And when I try to `Refresh folders`, I have to wait several minutes to get the whole project folder fully updated.
 That's why I generally always modify my project settings.